phyver/GameShell/doc/mission.md

 creating missions are the following:

 * `$GSH_HOME` contains the root of GameShell's "world", ie the file hierarchy where the player is expected to move around.
-It is created empty, and the missions will populate it.
+It is initialy empty, and the missions populate it.
   Even though this is also the `HOME` directory of the player, using `$GSH_HOME` is preferred over other abbreviations like `$HOME` or `~`.